Watson, Watt lead way as Texans outlast Chargers, 27-20

 But a completion that would have put the Chargers inside the Houston 10 was wiped out by a holding penalty on left tackle Trent Scott with 24 seconds to play, and Rivers threw two final incompletions.

+Keenan Allen caught 13 passes for a career-high 183 yards and two touchdowns from Rivers, who passed for 318 yards in the Bolts’ second straight frustrating loss.
+Los Angeles also fumbled deep in Texans territory and had an interception and a touchdown both wiped out by penalties, losing a touchdown for the third time in their two defeats.

+“We keep shooting ourselves in the foot,” Allen said.
+“Coming out in the second half, we’re not moving the ball.
+Penalties every time we make a play.
+Score a touchdown, we get a penalty.
+Interception, penalty.
+We’ve got to find a way to get over that.”

 D.J.
-Reader had 1½ sacks while the Texans constantly hounded Rivers.
-Watt also forced a fumble in the third quarter by the Chargers’ veteran quarterback.

-Houston’s offense was inert until Watson hit Stills on a 38-yard flea-flicker in the second quarter, followed by a 16-yard TD pass to Fells two plays later.
+Reader had 1½ sacks while the Texans constantly hounded Rivers, but Houston’s offense was inert until Watson hit Kenny Stills on a 38-yard flea-flicker in the second quarter, followed by a 16-yard TD pass to Fells.

-Rivers led an 89-yard TD drive shortly before halftime culminating in Allen’s second TD on a 12-yard grab, which included a nimble juke past Houston safety Justin Reid to put the Chargers up 17-7.
+Rivers led an 89-yard TD drive shortly before halftime culminating in Allen’s second TD on a 12-yard grab to put the Chargers up 17-7.

 But Carlos Hyde scored his first touchdown for Houston on a 3-yard run midway through the third quarter, and the Texans’ defense promptly created a turnover for its 16th consecutive game.